ignacya/FlySearch/docs/index.md

 {{ render_leaderboard(df, groups, pretty) }}
 </div>

-The % Progress metric refers to the average completion percentage of FlySearch evaluation sets (FS-1, FS-Anomaly, FS-2) by the model.
+The Progress Overall (%) metric refers to the average completion percentage of all FlySearch evaluation sets (FS-1, FS-Anomaly, FS-2) by the model.

 !!! tip "Join the challenge"